rod-laycock/VivariumMonitoring/README.md

 The SPI has 6 pins.

 ### MISO / POCI
-MISO = Master In/Slave Out, which has now replaced with POCI = Peripheral Out/Controller In.

-This line accepts data from the peripheral which is sent to the controller.
+`MISO (Master In/Slave Out)`, which has now replaced with `POCI (Peripheral Out/Controller In)` accepts data from the peripheral which is sent to the controller.

 ### MOSI / PICO
-MOSI = Master Out/Slave In, which has now replaced with PICO = Peripheral In/Controller Out

-This line sends data from the controller to the peripheral.
+`MOSI (Master Out/Slave In)`, which has now replaced with `PICO (Peripheral In/Controller Out)` sends data from the controller to the peripheral.

 ### CLK / SCK
-CLK (CLocK) is also knowns as the SCK (Serial ClocK).
+`CLK (CLocK)` is also knowns as the `SCK (Serial ClocK)`.
 This line runs from the controller to the peripheral and is the clock speed of the controller.

 ### CS
-CS (Chip Select) line goes low when data is being sent in either from controller to peripheral or vice versa.
+`CS (Chip Select)` line goes low when data is being sent in either from controller to peripheral or vice versa.

 ### VCC
 This is the positive connector which should connect to the +5v (not the 3.3V, as this won't be enough to power it).
 It provides power to the peripheral.